jimmycleuren/fireping/docs/docs/installation/slave/docker.md

 # Installation

+This is part of an express install.
+If you've already done the prior manual steps, skip this page.

 First, make sure that [Docker is installed](https://docs.docker.com/engine/install/debian/).

 Then, run the following command, replacing the variables SLAVE_NAME, SLAVE_PASSWORD and SLAVE_URL with those matching your setup.